Type Ibn supernovae from ultra-stripped supernova progenitors: Discussion

 In this work, we only investigated one particular ultra-stripped SN progenitor.
 Ultra-stripped SN progenitors can have diverse ejecta mass and explosion energy \citep{suwa2015,muller2018,muller2019}.
 The mass loss induced by the violent silicon burning can occur in other ultra-stripped SN progenitors in a diverse way.
 More systematic investigations of potential mass loss and subsequent explosions in ultra-stripped SN progenitors are required to identify Type~Ibn SNe from ultra-stripped SNe.
 Encouragingly, some Type~Ibn SNe could indeed be associated with low-mass progenitors \citep[e.g.,][]{sanders2013,hosseinzadeh2019,wang2024} even though Type~Ibn SNe are often associated with massive Wolf-Rayet stars \citep[e.g.,][]{moriya2016,maeda2022}.
 Literature estimates of the Type~Ibn SN event rate are less than 1~\% of core-collapse SNe rate \citep[e.g.,][]{ho2023,toshikage2024}, whereas the ultra-stripped SN event rate estimates are up to 1~\% of core-collapse SNe rate \citep[e.g.,][]{tauris2013}.
 Thus, it is also possible that a large fraction of the ultra-stripped SNe are observed as Type~Ibn SNe.

-Ultra-stripped SN progenitors have a close compact companion star.
+It is generally difficult to estimate the nature of exploding stars under dense CSM in interaction-powered SNe because their observational signatures are dominated by the CSM interaction.
+Thus, determining if an observed Type~Ibn SN originate from an ultra-stripped SN progenitor with a dense CSM is a challenge.
+A small total radiated energy is one clue because ultra-stripped SNe are expected to have low explosion energies.
+In addition, if we can observe Type~Ibn SNe for more than around 150~days, the luminosity evolution starts to be set by the \Co decay (Figure~\ref{fig:bolometric}).
+The late-phase luminosity evolution allows us to estimate the \Ni mass in the ejecta, which can also provide a clue to judge if they originate from ultra-stripped SN progenitors.
+In addition, ultra-stripped SN progenitors have a close compact companion star.
 The compact companion star can also play a diverse role in determining the CSM properties and result in the formation of the dense CSM \citep[e.g.,][]{wu2022,wei2024,haynie2025,ko2025}.
 In particular, if the ejected matter at 78~days before the core collapse accretes on to the companion compact star, the accretion may result in some brightening of the progenitor system even before core collapse.
 Such brightening may also explain precursors observed in some Type~Ibn SNe \citep{dong2024,brennan2024}.
 It is also possible such brightening results in an X-ray flare.
+Such a pre-SN signature can also allow us to judge if they originate from ultra-stripped SN progenitors.